chaburkland/braiNIX/docs/README.md

 ### Other Features

-No other features (arguments, options, quoting, substitution, redirection, chaining, etc...) are supported at this time.
+No other features (arguments, options, quoting, substitution, redirection, chaining, comments, etc...) are supported at this time.

 Requirements